The 10 best prison breaks in film

 The Count of Monte Cristo

-The Count of Monte Cristo, based on the Alexandre Dumas novel and produced in the UK, U.S., and Ireland, was released in 2002, following the classic story of sailor Edmond Dantès (Jim Caviezel) transforming from naive young man to self-made aristocrat.
+The Count of Monte Cristo, based on the Alexandre Dumas novel and produced in the UK, U.S., and Ireland, was released in 2002, following the classic story of sailor Edmond Dantès (Jim Caviezel) transforming from a naive young man to a self-made aristocrat.
 The adventure drama adaptation was a box office success, celebrated by all who saw it.
-Its jailbreaking sequence was an especial standout scene.
+Its jailbreaking sequence was a special standout scene.

 Escape Plan was directed by Mikael Håfström in 2013.
 This American action thriller stars Sylvester Stallone, Arnold Schwarzenegger, Jim Caviezel, Sam Neill, 50 Cent, Vinnie Jones, Faran Tahir, Amy Ryan, Vincent D’Onofrio, and Caitriona Balfe.
 It was written by Miles Chapman and Jason Keller and was the first time the two action icons (Stallone & Schwarzenegger) were paired as co-leads.